 ENG 101 is a basic writing course designed to help students acquire the composition skills they need to succeed in ENG 120.
 Students will be engaged in preparing essays that respond to written texts, thereby combining reading skills with writing strategies.
 In addition, ENG 101 provides a systematic introduction to/review of grammar, mechanics and other college-writing conventions.
 One major objective of ENG 101 is to teach students to prepare essays that review and evaluate the ideas and issues found in the writings of others.
 All ENG 101 students must pass the Basic Competency Examination before being admitted into ENG 120.
 A common-course grammar/mechanics test is given during the final week of the semester.
 Classroom instructors confirm placement in ENG 101 during the first two weeks of instruction.
+Students who are enrolled in Eng 101 must successfully complete that course before enrolling in Eng 120.
 Credits awarded for this course are counted in addition to the 120-credit minimum degree requirement.
 Classes are kept intentionally small, typically 15 students per section, to assure maximum benefit.

-ENG 1011 Fundamentals of Writing for International Students (3 credits)
+ENG 101I Fundamentals of Writing for International Students (3 credits)

-ENG 1011 is specifically designed for students whose primary language is not English and who consequently have special linguistic requirements.
-The major objective of ENG 1011 is to prepare students for success in ENG 120 through a basic and programmed approach to the acquisition of reading skills, writing conventions and fluency in English grammar/mechanics.
+ENG 101I is specifically designed for students whose primary language is not English and who consequently have special linguistic requirements.
+The major objective of ENG 101I is to prepare students for success in ENG 120 through a basic and programmed approach to the acquisition of reading skills, writing conventions and fluency in English grammar/mechanics.
 Students must pass the Basic Competency Examination, which is issued during finals week, before they may be admitted into ENG 120.
 Students also are required to take a grammar/mechanics test during the last week of instruction.
-ENG 1011 meets four times a week.
+ENG 101I meets four times a week.
 Enrollment is kept intentionally small, typically 12 students per section, to assure maximum benefit.
 Placement is determined by the staff of the Center for Language Education and verified by the freshman writing coordinator/department chair.
 Credits awarded for this course are counted in addition to the 120credit minimum degree requirement.